 *Besseha is a Moroccan Arabic expression that means “cheers” or “bon appétit.”

 Susanna Space’s essays have appeared at Guernica, The Rumpus, The Los Angeles Review, and many other literary outlets.
-A twenty-year resident of Santa Fe, she’s written about art and landscape architecture for edible New Mexico and Trend magazine.
+She is an associate editor with edible New Mexico and The Bite.